-- A successful connection is indicated by Odin3 by Green highlight at IC:COM port and “Added!” text at the message box at the bottom.
+- A successful connection is indicated by Odin3 by Green highlight at IC:COM port and “Added!” text in the message box at the bottom.

 - Okay, now click the PDA button on Odin and select the firmware file with .tar.md5 extension.

 - Make sure that only Auto Reboot and F. Teset Time options are ticked on Odin.